COUNSELORS & TEACHERS

 Founder & Business Owner

 Tania opened her studio doors in 2010 with the purpose of combining mind and body integrative therapies in a holistic healing approach.
 She is a Licensed Professional Counselor and Board Qualified Supervisor, with a Master’s degree in Counseling Psychology from University of Southern Mississippi.
 Tania’s passion for yoga was ignited in 2002, leading her on a journey of healing and self-discovery.
 She is also a Certified Yoga Teacher-300 hours, received her spiritual name of Shanti (The Peaceful One) and her yoga teacher’s training from the International Sivananda Vedanta Center in Woodbourne, NY.
-She uses mindfulness, yoga, and meditation in her skillful work customized to meet her clients’ unique needs.
-Shanti has a unique psychosomatic approach integrating neuroscience, psychology, and ancient yoga practice in creative therapeutic modalities she has applied and implemented in stress and anger management programs on the Gulf Coast since 2006.
+She uses mindfulness, yoga, and meditation in her skillful work customized to meet her counseling clients’ needs.
+Shanti uses a unique psychosomatic approach integrating neuroscience, psychology, and ancient yoga practice in creative therapeutic modalities she has applied and implemented in stress and anger management programs on the Gulf Coast since 2006.
 She is fascinated by the healing power of yoga – on a physical, emotional, and spiritual level.

 Tania was honored as Keesler Air Force Base Honorary Commander for 2017, 2018, and 2019.
 This prestigious honor is a partnership between base leadership and Gulf Coast community leaders.
 She joined the 81st Medical Center Mental Health team in promoting strong partnerships in her field of innovative mental health services and programs.

 MICHAEL BAYNE, J.D., Co-Owner